Spotting the signs of elder abuse and how to get help

 Elder abuse takes many forms, extending beyond what is commonly known.
 Source: Getty

-In Australia, a distressing reality persists: a staggering number of older individuals, approximately 185,000 each year, find themselves subjected to various forms of abuse and neglect.
+In Australia, a distressing reality persists: a staggering number of older individuals, 1 in 6 people in Australia experienced elder abuse in the past year.

 It is high time we address this pressing issue and take a stand against the mistreatment of our elderly population.
 By shedding light on the types of abuse faced by older individuals and understanding the measures to prevent them, we can forge a society where every senior can age with dignity, respect, and safety.